-- What current municipal initiatives or policies are in place to protect our important green spaces and natural assets? - Does the municipality do an inventory of the natural assets we depend on, such as using the Natural Assets Initiative approach? - What can the municipality do to improve the protection of wetlands?
+- What current municipal initiatives or policies are in place to protect our important green spaces and natural assets? - Does CBRM do an inventory of the natural assets we depend on, such as using the Natural Assets Initiative approach? - What can the municipality do to improve the protection of wetlands?

 A good answer may Caution tape; what to look out for: Acknowledge the importance of a protected network of green spaces and commit to safeguarding what the municipality has.
-Show curiosity about how municipalities can assess their natural assets (most candidates may not know about this).
+Show curiosity about how CBRM can assess their natural assets (most candidates may not know about this).
 Realize that municipalities have jurisdiction over managing the land around wetlands, and not usually over the wetlands themselves.
 Thinking that the job is done.
 There is often not enough green space truly protected in municipalities, and municipalities often don't have a handle on the natural assets, like forests and wetlands, in their municipalities.
 Claiming that only the province has the ability to manage and protect wetlands.

-- Ecology Action Centre's Wetland Toolkit ecologyaction.ca/our-work/coastal- water/wetlands-water#wetlands-toolkit - Natural Assets Initiative mnai.ca/ - Valuing Parks as Natural Assets - ccpr.parkpeople.ca/2021/sections/nature/stories/valuing-parks-as-natural- infrastructure
+- Ecology Action Centre's Wetland Toolkit: ecologyaction.ca/our-work/coastal- water/wetlands-water#wetlands-toolkit - Natural Assets Initiative: mnai.ca/ - Valuing Parks as Natural Assets: ccpr.parkpeople.ca/2021/sections/nature/stories/valuing-parks-as-natural- infrastructure - CBRM Municipal Planning Strategy, CBRM Forward: cbrm.ns.ca/municipal- planning.html